Opioid Addiction: Signs, Symptoms, and Treatment

 - Neglecting previously enjoyed hobbies or activities because of opioid use

-- Experiencing a tolerance, meaning you need higher doses to feel high
+- Experiencing a tolerance, meaning you need higher doses to feel the drug’s full effect

 - Experiencing opioid withdrawal symptoms when you abruptly quit or reduce your dose